Pregnancy toxemia /hypertension

 Treatment of preeclampsia begins with getting regular prenatal care, ideally before a pregnancy begins, or as soon as possible during pregnancy.
 Prenatal visits include the checking of blood pressure and testing of urine for the presence of protein.

-Mild preeclampsia is treated with rest, limiting salt intake and antihypertensive medication for ...more treatments »
+Mild preeclampsia is treated with rest, limiting salt intake and antihypertensive medication for some women. ...more treatments »

 Pregnancy toxemia /hypertension: Misdiagnosis